Kratos-036/Delish-Kitchen-CLOUD-KITCHEN/README.md

 Delish Kitchen is a cutting-edge cloud kitchen website designed to provide a delightful and seamless food ordering experience. with a diverse menu, user-friendly interface, and captivating animations, delish kitchen aims to redefine online culinary exploration. the responsive design ensures accessibility across various devices, and the engaging animations add a touch of visual appeal.

+This is a group project of Engineering Sem 4
+Members :
+1.Avdhut Tarwal (myself)
+2.Roshan Thankar.

 ## features

 - **diverse menu options:** explore a wide range of culinary delights catering to different tastes. 🍔